Eszopiclone (By mouth)

-- Some foods and medicines can affect how eszopiclone works.
-Tell your doctor if you are using clarithromycin, itraconazole, ketoconazole, nefazodone, nelfinavir, rifampin, ritonavir, or troleandomycin.
+- Some medicines can affect how eszopiclone works.
+Tell your doctor if you are using clarithromycin, itraconazole, ketoconazole, nefazodone, nelfinavir, olanzapine, rifampin, ritonavir, or troleandomycin.

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.